Decay of connection probability in high-dimensional continuum percolation: Proof of Proposition

-The next lemma extends the above estimate to higher-order \emph{weak} derivatives.
-For an introduction to weak derivatives, see \cite[Chapter~5]{Evan10}.
-The stated estimates on $\grad^\gamma \hat \adj$ and $\grad^\gamma \hat J_\lam$ are not optimal but are sufficient for our purpose; stronger estimates can be found in \cite[Section~2]{Liu25Rd}.
+The following lemma extends the above estimate to higher-order \emph{weak} derivatives.
+The weak derivative is defined for locally integrable functions via the usual integration by parts formula; we refer to \cite[Chapter~5]{Evan10} for a detailed introduction.
+For us, the important point is that the weak derivative allows us to make sense of the right-hand sides of \eqref{eq:tau_fourier} and \eqref{eq:triangle_fourier}, under a weak \emph{a priori} estimate on $\Pi_\lam(x)$.
+The estimates on $\grad^\gamma \hat \adj$ and $\grad^\gamma \hat J_\lam$ in the following lemma are not optimal but are sufficient for our purpose; stronger estimates can be found in \cite[Section~2]{Liu25Rd}.

 \begin{lemma} Let $d > d_0$ and $\phi \in [0, d-2]$.
 Suppose the $\phi$-th moment of $\Pi_\lambda$ is good.
 Then $\hat J_\lambda$ is $\floor \phi$ times weakly differentiable on $\Rd$, and:

 \begin{enumerate}[label=(\roman*)] \item Let $\gamma$ be a multi-index with $\abs \gamma \le \phi \vee 2$.
 On the ball $B = \{ \abs k \le 1 \}$, if $q\in [1,\infty)$ is chosen so that $q \inv > \abs \gamma / d$, then